ZekeZDev/HexMC/README.md

 <hr>
 This is an experience of magic and machines, huge structures, and breathtaking biomes, beckoning travel and investigation.
 Don't worry, we've got you covered.
 You can construct a big railway network or learn magic and fly.
 <br><br>
-HexMC includes hand selected and well tested mods ranging from small QOL to big and changes that flip the game completely.
-They are all worked to feel at home and not duct taped together.
+HexMC includes hand-selected and well-tested mods ranging from small quality-of-life improvements to big changes that flip the game completely.
+They are specially handpicked to make the modpack feel at home and not duct-taped together.

 Notable mods HexMC includes:
 * Botania